r0x0r/pywebview/docs/guide/api.md

 Get display width.

-# Window object
+# webview.Window

 Represents a window that hosts webview. `window` object is returned by `create_window` function.

 ## window.title

 ``` python
 window.title
 ```

-Get or set title of the window
+Get or set title of the window.

 ## window.on_top